BabylonJS/Extensions/TowerOfBabel/README.md

 - Cloning using Mesh Class Factories

 ###BJS version Required###
 The .TS / .JS files have no dependencies, so the minimium BJS version is 2.1.
-The .babylon file needs 2.2 for some features, since adds made for some .babylon  properties were not done till 2.2.
-Here is the table of features, and the behavior when used against 2.1:
+The .babylon file needs 2.2 for some features, since adds made were not done till 2.2 for some .babylon properties.
+Here is the table of these properties, and the behavior when used against 2.1:

 |Feature|Behaviour
 | --- | ---